 Size and Resolution

-There are also hidden costs that you need to be aware of, such as Internet connection speed upgrade (if you want to use Netflix and other streaming sites).
+You need to be aware of hidden costs, such as an Internet connection speed upgrade (if you want to use Netflix and other streaming sites).

-We recommend you have at the very least, a 25 Mbps connection in order to avail of any 4K streaming sites.
+We recommend you have, at the very least, a 25 Mbps connection to avail of any 4K streaming sites.

-Basically, hidden costs will be anything pertaining to additional purchase or fees that you need to pay in order to get the full benefits of 4K resolution (internet connection, audio system, peripheral devices like blu ray players, gaming consoles, etc).
+Basically, hidden costs will be anything about additional purchases or fees that you need to pay to get the full benefits of 4K resolution (internet connection, audio system, peripheral devices like blu ray players, gaming consoles, etc.).

 You need to be aware of all these before you go out and purchase a 4K TV.

 Signal transmission compatibility is another important thing to consider.

 You have to make sure that the 4K display screen you get will accommodate all the signal transmission options of all your peripheral devices (blu ray players, gaming consoles, etc.).

 It will help if you familiarize yourselves with that too.

 Older Xbox and Playstation consoles aren’t equipped to handle 4K signal transmission is one good example.